 Place the dough directly onto the grill grate over the hot fire without any toppings.
 Let it cook for about 30 seconds and then flip it over.
 Quickly place a thin layer of toppings on top of the grilled dough and close the hood.
 Continue cooking the pizza on the grate for a couple of minutes more.
 The need for sparing use of toppings is because they must heat and/or melt quickly before the bottom of the pizza burns.
 The total cooking time for each pizza is typically less than 4 minutes.
 Remove the pizza before the dough burns.

-Technique One: Preheat the pizza stone in the indirect zone using gas the gas burners only, or add charcoal to the Hybrid Fire Grilling Drawer.
+Preheat the pizza stone in the indirect zone using gas the gas burners only, or add Kalamazoo Quebracho Charcoal to the Hybrid Fire Grilling Drawer.
 After the ingredients are prepared, but before the crust is rolled out (about 15 minutes before the pizza goes on the grill), put 3 or 4 wood chunks into the drawer over the active burners to start them burning.
-Once the fire has caught, cook the pizza acording to the instructions.
+Once the fire has caught, cook the pizza according to the instructions.

 Prepare a hot charcoal or wood fire in the Hybrid Fire Grilling Drawer with the gas burners below running on high.
 Wait until any visible flames have become small and the charcoal or wood is glowing hot and partially ashed over.
 Turn the gas burners to low, and follow the instructions for cooking.